S21 (Berlin)

 S21 is a planned second north-south route for the Berlin S-Bahn, which will connect Berlin Hauptbahnhof to the Berlin Ringbahn to both north and south.
-The first section is under construction and is expected to go into operation in December 2022.
+The first section is under construction and is expected to go into operation in the Spring of 2026.

-The term was also used as a route number for a temporary service which operated during the 2006 FIFA World Cup and during service reductions in 2009.

 Overview

 The route creates an S-Bahn connection from the Nordring (Jungfernheide and Westhafen as well as Wedding and Gesundbrunnen) and the northern suburban railways (Kremmener Bahn from Hennigsdorf, Nordbahn from Oranienburg and Stettiner Bahn from Bernau) via the main station, Potsdamer Platz, Gleisdreieck to the Südring (Schöneberg, Südkreuz) and the southern suburban railways (Wannseebahn from Berlin-Wannsee, Anhalter Vorortbahn from Teltow and Dresdener Bahn from Blankenfelde).

 The ministry in the past had created various routes: